January 2021 – January 2024

 Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Tanzania

-The design of the DiDEM project is based on the following observation: while science continues to acquire new knowledge about natural environments, sometimes making alarming findings about their degradation under the effect of anthropogenic activities, their consideration by decision-makers and civil society remains weak with regard to the issues at stake.
+The design of the DiDEM program is based on the following observation: while science continues to acquire new knowledge about natural environments, sometimes making alarming findings about their degradation under the effect of anthropogenic activities, decision-makers and civil society rarely take this findings into deep consideration with regard to the issues at stake.
 Strengthening the impact of scientific production on decision-makers, particularly in developing countries, is a priority for the international community.

-The project covers the Mozambique Channel area, considered the second tropical marine biodiversity hotspot in the world, up to the area east of Madagascar, where we can find a few thousand seamounts.
+The program covers the Mozambique Channel area, considered the second tropical marine biodiversity hotspot in the world, up to the area east of Madagascar, where we can find many seamounts.
 The geological stability of the continental coasts and the hydrodynamic regime of the canal and its currents make the coastal and pelagic ecosystems of this area rich and diversified, very productive and characterized by a high degree of connectivity, which plays an essential role in maintaining this exceptional biodiversity.

 The aim will thus be to promote porosity between the world of research and society in the countries concerned, in order to: